ziqroslan/ziqroslan/README.md

 - 👋 Hi, I’m @ziqroslan
 - 👀 I’m interested in Data Science and Cyber Security
-- 🌱 I’m currently learning Data Analytics in University of Sheffield
+- 🌱 I have a Postgraduate Diploma in Data Analytics and Bachelors Degree in Computer Science (Major in Cybersecurity & Minor in Data Science)
 - 📫 How to reach me :ziqroslan@gmail.com